DARIAEngineering/dcaf_case_management/docs/IMPACT_ON_ADOPTERS.md

 ### DARIA helps keep track of patients who might get lost in the shuffle

-Patients may often need to work with DCAF for an extended period of time.
+Patients may often need to work with funds for an extended period of time.
 DARIA helps keep these more complex cases organized, which enables more seamless patient care.

 > Before every shift, we get an email from the previous shift manager about calls to look out for and upcoming appointments.
 Many times it will take several shifts for a patient to get everything they need together in order to make it to an appointment, especially if they are traveling far, so they will work with at least two case managers.
 They may also not connect with us for multiple shifts, so they won't be in the past case manager's email.
 Since DARIA, it has been easier to know who these patients are and to reach out to them.